maxzintel/css-grid/README.md

 I'm not going to take many notes on these.
 As I expect they won't be very useful.

 ## Flexbox:
+* The first actual layout elements.
+Not designed to layout whole webpages though.
+* Features `flex-containers` (rows, parent object) and `flex-items` (cells, child object).
+* Great at vertical centering and equal heights.
+* Easy to reorder boxes.
+* Drawbacks:
+  * Only works in 1 dimension.
+"One continuous row".
+Rows will wrap automatically.
+  * Browser support and syntax is challenging.
+  * Still a hack.
+* If a flex container is set to a 'column': `main axis` is the Y axis for a container. `cross axis` is the horizontal X axis.
+  * If the container is set to a row, its the opposite as above.
+This is more common.

 ## Flexbox Grid: